kodeops/remd/README.md

   \/_/ \/____/\/_/\/_/\/_/\/__,_ /
 ```

-# remd | PHP API Wrapper for all remd services
+# remd | Laravel wrapper for remd services

+This package is a simple wrapper for remd services (for laravel framework).

 ## Setup